mlcommons/mlcube/docs/runners/docker-runner.md

 ```
 where:
 - `{docker_exec}` is the docker_runtime value from the Docker platform configuration file.
-- `{volumes}` are the mount points that MLBox library automatically constructed based upon task input/output
+- `{volumes}` are the mount points that the runner automatically constructs based upon the task input/output
   specifications.
 - `{env_args}` is the arguments retrieved from user environment, currently, only `http_proxy` and `https_proxy` are
   supported.
 - `{image_name}` is the image name from the platform configuration file.
-- `{args}` is the task command line arguments, constructed automatically by the MLBox library.
+- `{args}` is the task command line arguments, constructed automatically by the runner.